Airship: Fins and rudders

 To control the airship's direction and stability, it is equipped with fins and rudders.
 Fins are typically located on the tail section and provide stability and resistance to rolling.
 Rudders are movable surfaces on the tail that allow the pilot to steer the airship left or right.

 Empennage

 The empennage is the tail section of the airship, which includes the fins, rudders, and other aerodynamic surfaces.
 It plays a crucial role in maintaining stability and controlling the airship's attitude.

 Fuel and power systems

 Airships require a source of power to operate their propulsion systems.
-This includes engines, generators, or batteries, depending on the type of airship and its design.
+This includes engines, generators, or batteries, depending on the airship's type and design.
 Fuel tanks or batteries are typically located within the envelope or gondola.

 Navigation and communication equipment

 To navigate safely and communicate with ground control or other aircraft, airships are equipped with a range of instruments, including GPS systems, radios, radar, and navigation lights.